Fremont Union High School District: Cupertino High School

 Cupertino High School, colloquially referred to as "Tino," is a public high school located near the Rancho Rinconada and Fairgrove neighborhoods of Cupertino, California.
-The school serves mostly suburban residential and areas in eastern Cupertino, southern Santa Clara, and west San Jose.
+The school serves mostly suburban residential and areas in eastern Cupertino, southern Santa Clara, and western San Jose.

-The 2018-19 school year had 2,305 students in attendance.
-The student population was 52% male and 48% female.
-Its racial makeup was 72% Asian, 13% White, 9% Hispanic, 6% Two or More Races and 1% Black.
+The 2022-23 school year had 1,997 students in attendance.
+The student population was 51% male and 49% female.
+Its racial makeup was 69% Asian, 9% White, 9% Hispanic, 7% Two or More Races, and 1% Black.

 The school's land was purchased from prune farmers in 1956 for $96,000, and the school was opened on September 15, 1958.
 The school was honored as a California Distinguished School in 1990, 1994 and 2007, and as a Blue Ribbon School in 1994–96.

 Fremont High School

 Fremont High School is a public high school in Sunnyvale, California.
 Fremont is currently the only open public high school located in the city of Sunnyvale, and is the oldest school in the district.

-The 2018-19 school year had 2,081 students in attendance.
-The student population was 53% male and 47% female.
-Its racial makeup was 40% Hispanic, 33% Asian, 19% White, 6% Two or More Races, 2% Black and 1% Native Hawaiian/ Pacific Islander.
+The 2022-23 school year had 2,171 students in attendance.
+The student population was 52% male and 48% female.
+Its racial makeup was 43% Hispanic, 23% Asian, 16% White, 6% Two or More Races, 1% Black and 1% Native Hawaiian/Pacific Islander.

 The school was founded in 1923.
 The mascot used to be the Indian, but it was changed to the firebird in 1996.
 The school was honored as a California Distinguished School in 1996.

 Homestead High School

 Homestead High School is a public high school serving western Sunnyvale, southern Los Altos, and northwestern Cupertino, in Santa Clara County, California.

-The 2018-19 school year had 2,425 students in attendance.
-The student population was 52% male and 48% female.
-Its racial makeup was 45% Asian, 30% White, 16% Hispanic, 9% Two or More Races and 1% Black.
+The 2022-23 school year had 2,311 students in attendance.
+The student population was 51% male and 49% female.
+Its racial makeup was 41% Asian, 23% White, 20% Hispanic, 9% Two or More Races and 1% Black.

 The school was established in 1962.
 In 2003 and 2009, the California Department of Education recognized Homestead as a California Distinguished School, and in 2004, the Department of Education recognized Homestead as a Blue Ribbon School.